Professor Joe Moshenska

 I am working with David Hillman (Cambridge) to develop a proposal to co-edit Shakespeare's The Merchant of Venice for the new series of Cambridge Shakespeare Editions, which will have an innovative form of editorial annotation and apparatus.

-I am currently the President of the International Spenser Society.
-In this role I have overseen and helped to launch numerous initiatives: these include a revamp of the Society's online presence, and the relaunch of the online journal The Spenser Review; the launch of an 'Inclusive Pedagogy Initiative', to produce events and resources that explore Spenser in relation to race, class, gender, and sexuality; and the ongoing 'Spenser at Random' online reading groups, where we close-read a stanza from The Faerie Queene chosen by a random number generator.
+I am a former President of the International Spenser Society (2022-4).
+In this role I oversaw and helped to launch numerous initiatives: these included a revamp of the Society's online presence, and the relaunch of the online journal The Spenser Review; the launch of an 'Inclusive Pedagogy Initiative', to produce events and resources that explore Spenser in relation to race, class, gender, and sexuality; and the ongoing 'Spenser at Random' online reading groups, where we close-read a stanza from The Faerie Queene chosen by a random number generator.

 I previously served as interim Director of Oxford's Centre for Early Modern Studies, and helped to launch the series 'Early Modern Masterclasses.'
 I currently co-convene the Early Modern Literature Seminar with Lorna Hutson and Bart Van Es.